Ludwig Schnorr von Carolsfeld: Tristan und Isolde and an early death

 In 1862 Schnorr von Carolsfeld drew the attention of Richard Wagner when the composer attended a performance of Lohengrin at the Karlsruhe Hofoper in which the tenor sang the title part in a return to that theatre as a guest artist.
-Highly impressed Schnorr von Carolsfeld's singing, Wagner approached the tenor with an offer to sing the role of Tristan in his new opera Tristan und Isolde.
+Highly impressed with Schnorr von Carolsfeld's singing, Wagner approached the tenor with an offer to sing the role of Tristan in his new opera Tristan und Isolde.
 Wagner provided Ludwig and his wife Malvina with a copy of the score, and the couple sang through parts of the opera with Wagner at the piano.
 Wagner was particularly impressed with Ludwig's aesthetic sensibilities and intelligence.

 Later in 1862, Wagner was approached by the Vienna State Opera with an offer to stage the premiere of Tristan und Isolde, and at that time Wagner suggested to that theatre that Ludwig and Malvina Schnorr von Carolsfeld be cast in the title parts.
 However, this suggestion was rejected as the Vienna State Opera had its own group of artists under contract.
 Accordingly, Luise Meyer-Dustmann was cast as Isolde, and the part of Tristan was given to Alois Ander when the opera went into rehearsal in Vienna.

 The Vienna production of Tristan und Isolde was ill fated.
 Anders was plagued with memory problems, and complained that the Act III monologue was impossible to sing.
 He ultimately lost his voice, and not long after the soprano, Meyer-Dustmann, was also having vocal problems singing her part.
 Sources vary as to the number of rehearsals that happened in Vienna before the opera was abandoned in April 1863, with one source claiming a total of fifty-four rehearsals, some fifty-seven rehearsals, and others 77 rehearsals.

 With the assistance of King Ludwig II, a second attempt to give a first staging of Tristan und Isolde was made, this time in Munich.
 On 10 June 1865, a month before his death, Schnorr von Carolsfeld and his wife created the title roles in the world premiere of Wagner's Tristan und Isolde at the Bavarian State Opera.
 Ludwig had a triumphant success as Tristan at the premiere, and sang the role four more times to critical acclaim.
 The success of the opera at its premiere is largely attributed to Ludwig and Malvina's performances.